danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Command_Line-Execution-Examples/readme.md

 # SQL Command Line Execution Examples

-What are few different ways we can run SQL commands at the commande line?
+What are a few different ways we can run SQL commands at the commande line?

 ## **Windows Command Terminal** ##